NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/_index.md

     icon: fas fa-book-reader
     content: From our work guidelines and best practices emerge for code developers and data scientists to develop ethical algorithms
-  - name: Public and private partners
+  - name: Partners
     icon: fas fa-university
-    content: 'We review concrete cases emerging from the field of industry and government, big or small.
+    content: 'We review concrete cases emerging from public and private organisations.
+      Industry players and government institutions, big or small.
 Similar ethical concerns arise in both private and public use of algorithms, and we believe in a broad, comprehensive approach to algorithmic ethics.   '
 service:
   enable: true
   service_item: